BCLab-UNM/Swarmathon-Docs/Competition Rules.md

    7.5.
 Teams participating in the Virtual competition are also allowed to modify any parts of the code base, including adding or deleting ROS packages, **with the exception** of `/simulation`, `/src/rqt_rover_gui`, and `/src/gazebo_plugins`, which **may not** be modified.

+8. All physical and virtual teams are required to submit tech and outreach reports.
+Failure to submit a report will mean your team will not be ranked in the competition, and will be ineligible to advance past the preliminary rounds.

+9. Head judge discretion

+   9.1.
+The head judge may disqualify a team at any point during the competition at their discretion.

+   9.2.
+The head judge may modify these rules due to weather events or unforseen circumstances.

+   9.3.
+Competition rounds may be re-run at the discretion of the head judge.

-8. Calibration Values
+10. Calibration Values

-   8.1.
    We will provide a comma delimited file called KSC.cal to store the calibration values we obtain at KSC in the root of the home directory, i.e. `~/KSC.cal`.
 The calibration file will be in the following format:

    `min: { -N1, -N2, -N3 }  max: { +N4, +N5, +N6 }`